-Few pieces of musical theatre have captured the imagination of the public in recent times to anywhere near the extent of Lin Manuel Miranda’s Hamilton – and very soon fans will be treated to a front row seat.
+Few pieces of musical theatre have captured the imagination of the public in recent times to anywhere near the extent of Lin-Manuel Miranda’s Hamilton – and very soon fans will be treated to a front row seat.

 And with the ongoing coronavirus pandemic meaning that Hamilton won’t be returning to theatres in the near future, the film will come as very welcome news to the musical’s many die-hard fans.

-And the experience will be as close as possible to the real thing, with Miranda confirming the film comes complete with intermission countdown and opening remarks from the character of King George III.
+The film experience will be as close as possible to the real thing, with Miranda confirming the film comes complete with intermission countdown and opening remarks from the character of King George III.